The Best Black Beans and Rice Recipe

 showing how to serve Cilantro Lime Rice recipe with an up close spoonful of rice

-Serving this Cilantro Lime Rice Recipe
+Serving Cilantro Rice

 There are so many main dish Mexican staples that all need this easy Cilantro Lime Rice recipe!
 I could list everything in my Mexican Recipes Section, but I’ll spare you and let you look at the photo index yourself.
 Here are just a few of my favs that pair beautifully with this Mexican Rice: